czerewacz/moviees/Readme.md

 ## NDK to hide APIKEYS
 Protect APIKEY using native C++ (SDK Tools NDK and CMake) from tools like APKPure and APKTool
+NOTE: For this project I am uploading to the repository CMAKE file and the file api-keys.cpp to be able to compile for demo purposes.
+This file should be uploaded to a CI/CD as you usually do with local.properties.

 #TODO´S